Marius Holtet

 Marius Holtet (born August 31, 1984) is a Norwegian former professional ice hockey forward.

-Holtet is drafted by the Dallas Stars, Holtet is also the Norwegian player who's been drafted highest overall ever, being a 42nd overall pick.
+Most of his career, which lasted from 2000 to 2014, was spent with Färjestad BK in the Swedish Hockey League.
+Internationally, Holtet played for the Norwegian national team at several tournaments, including the 2010 Winter Olympics.
+Holtet was drafted by the Dallas Stars in 2002, the highest-ever Norwegian player drafted, selected 42nd overall.

 Career

 Holtet started his professional career in 2000 when he signed with Swedish Elitserien club Färjestads BK.
-Between 2000 and 2002 he played with the club's junior team.
-At the start of the 2002/03 season he was assigned to one of Färjestads farm teams, Skåre BK.
-Later that season he was moved to the Farjestad other farm team, Bofors IK of HockeyAllsvenskan.
-Holtet played with Bofors the rest of the season and also the next.
+Between 2000 and 2002, he played with the club's junior team.
+At the start of the 2002-03 season, he was assigned to one of Färjestad's farm teams, Skåre BK.
+Later that season, he was moved to Farjestad's other farm team, Bofors IK of HockeyAllsvenskan.
+Holtet played with Bofors the rest of that season and also the next.

-After the 2004/05 Holtet decided to sign with the Stars, who had drafted him three years earlier.
-The first season with the Stars' organization Holtet spent with the ECHL team Louisiana IceGators and the AHL team Houston Aeros.
-The second Holtet spent with another AHL team, the Iowa Stars.
-After three seasons in AHL he signed a two-year contract with his former club Färjestads BK.
+After the 2004-05 season, Holtet decided to sign with the Stars, who had drafted him three years earlier.
+In his first season with the Stars' organization, Holtet spent time with the ECHL team Louisiana IceGators and the AHL team Houston Aeros.
+In the second season, Holtet played with another AHL team, the Iowa Stars.
+After three seasons in the AHL, he signed a two-year contract with his former club Färjestads BK.

-Holtet was forced to retire in 2015 due head injuries.
+Holtet was forced to retire in 2015 due to head injuries.

 International

-Holtet has represented Norway in several International tournaments.
+Holtet has represented Norway in several international tournaments.
 In 2006, he played with Norway at the Ice Hockey World Championship in Latvia.
 He also represented Norway at the 2008 IIHF World Championship in Canada.